Checklist for Parents

 - Encourage your student to take responsibility for pre-departure logistics and paperwork.
 Confirm that your student has read the Regulations pages carefully, signed (electronically) and submitted all of the required application forms available through their electronic portfolio.

-- Study abroad program information: Familiarize yourself with the format, goals, and philosophy of the program on which your student is about to embark.
+- Program information: Familiarize yourself with the format, goals, and philosophy of the program on which your student is about to embark.

 - Take care of any outstanding financial matters at either Wesleyan or your home institution.